jeremiedecock/snippets/python/fastapi/fastapi_with_sqlmodel/src/README.rst

     docker network create traefik-public
     APPLICATION_DATABASE_PATH=/tmp/heroes docker-compose -f docker/docker-compose-app.yml -f docker/docker-compose-app.override.yml up

-Then open a web browser at http://localhost/ or http://localhost/heroes/ to test it.
+Then open a web browser at http://localhost/api/ to test it.

 To see the automatic interactive API documentation (provided by Swagger UI), open your browser at: http://localhost/docs.